ito-adrianto/ito-adrianto.github.io/_pages/cv.md

 Academic Service
 ======
+* Ad-hoc reviewer for the International Journal of Human Resource Management, 2025
 * Ad-hoc reviewer for Annals of Public and Cooperative Economics, 2025
 * Ad-hoc reviewer for the Annual Meeting of the Academy of Management, 2024-2025
 * Ad-hoc reviewer for Organization Science, 2024